ocas/InternationalSis/README.md

 Sender and Receiver Clients
 ---------------------------

-OCAS has built two windows services (C# .NET Framework 4.6) which help facilitate the two way transportation between our SISAPI and the Colleges SIS systems.
-You don't need to use them, if you are comfortable following the documentation above.
+OCAS has built two Windows services (C# .NET Framework 4.6) to help facilitate the two-way transportation between our SISAPI and the College's SIS systems.
+You don't need to use them, if you are comfortable following the above documentation above.

-The following section outlines the various configuration options found in both the Reciever and Sender Clients.
+The following section outlines the various configuration options found in both the Receiver and Sender Clients.

 ### Database Connectivity ###

-The sender and reciever clients support Microsoft SQL Server and Oracle 11G and above.
+The sender and receiver clients support Microsoft SQL Server and Oracle 11G and above.

 | Property    | Default                    |
 | ----------- | -------------------------- |